National Alliance Against Tolls - London Congestion Charge

 Back to top

-Effect on London Businesses
+Impact on London

-It makes gloomy reading.
-The Executive Summary on page 5 includes:- 1.
+London Chamber of Commerce and Industry Third Retail Report on the effect of the charge on the Retail Sector was published in January 2005.
+It made gloomy reading.
+The Executive Summary on page 5 included:- 1.
 84% of respondents reported a fall in taking since the charge was introduced.

 2. 63% of respondents reported a fall in customer numbers since the charge was introduced.